 To utilize the Early Notification System (ENS) to inform our Council of matters involving the City of Los Angeles and our community in a way tailored to provide opportunities for involvement in the decision-making process.

-To encourage all community Stakeholders to participate in all activities of this Council.
+To encourage all Stakeholders to participate in all activities of this Council.

 To prohibit discrimination against individuals or groups in our operations on the basis of race, religion, color, creed, national origin, ancestry, sex, sexual orientation, age, disability, marital status, homeowner/renter status, income or political affiliation.